 The development of Mind Maps is a process that can be done individually or in groups.
 This is why Mind Maps are so often associated with collaboration and brainstorming.
 Each contributor helps to “fill gaps” through connection not previously thought of, encouraging the generation of new ideas.

-Mind Mapping Software: Create Mind Maps for FREE with ExamTime
+Mind Mapping Software: Create Mind Maps Ideas for FREE

-ExamTime includes a free online mind mapping tool, which allows you to make a simple Mind Map as displayed above with 3 simple steps:
+GoConqr includes a free online tool to develop your mind maps ideas, which allows you to make a simple Mind Map as displayed above with 3 simple steps:

 - Free registration

-- Once signed up to ExamTime, click “Create” and select the Mind Map option
+- Once signed up to GoConqr, click “Create” and select the Mind Map option